The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: Removed clusters

 \section{Removed clusters}

 In comparison with the ACT DR6 cluster catalogue \citep{Hilton2025}, we identified 9 galaxy clusters with newly assigned redshifts, which have a difference of $\Delta z \geq 0.05$ compared to the DR5 catalogue.
-These clusters are removed from our analysis to negate the impact they may have on individual redshift binned composite cluster SMFs.
-A detailed list of these clusters are shown in Table \ref{tab:Removed_clus_table}.
+These clusters are removed from our analysis to negate the impact they may have on individual redshift-binned composite cluster SMFs.
+A detailed list of these clusters is shown in Table \ref{tab:Removed_clus_table}.